 To help us all SHINE, here are some guidelines for cookie booths:

 - Girls must be present.
-The minimum is 1 girl and 2 unrelated adults (one of the two adults must be background checked and a registered member of GSCB.), and the maximum is 2 girls and 2 unrelated adults.
+The minimum is 1 girl and 2 unrelated adults (one of the two adults must be background checked and a registered member of GSCB.).
 No tag-a-long family members or siblings.

 - Bring your booth confirmation printed from eBudde and ensure you arrive and leave on time.